- Welcome -

 You are doing great!
 Hang in there with what your recovery team is telling you.
 You are definitely on your healing path.

-You title your question, "Eating Disorder Recovery and its Aftermath."
+You title your question "Eating Disorder Recovery and its Aftermath."
 Your title is an example of what I find to be so confusing for many people beginning their path to healing.
-Once you stop your eating disorder behaviors and establish a healthy body weight even deeper recovery work is required.
+Once you stop your eating disorder behaviors and establish a healthy body weight, even deeper recovery work is required.

-You are at the wonderful stage where, thank goodness, your physical health is much improved and your brain is getting the nourishment it needs.
-You find that you are thinking more clearly with a well nourished mind.
+You are at the wonderful stage where thank goodness, your physical health is much improved, and your brain is getting the nourishment it needs.
+You find that you are thinking more clearly with a well-nourished mind.

-But you also need to develop in new emotional and psychological ways in order to respond well and live in this challenging world.
+However, you also need to develop new emotional and psychological ways in order to respond well and live in this challenging world.
 How much you weigh is not the primary issue.
 The primary issue is your psychological sturdiness and resilience.
 That will increase as you proceed with your ongoing psychotherapy.

-Please carrying on with your recovery work and the psychological development you need.
 Don't let the scale or the mirror get in the way of your building a better and healthier life.

 Add comment